 What do our family days look like?

-We do a number of things: we visit the zoo, the children’s museum, interactive children’s activities (Indianapolis has a great one called Connor Prairie), we go out to eat, get ice cream, go to a park or splash pad, ride bikes, and adventure as a family.
+We do a number of things: we visit the zoo, the children’s museum, interactive children’s activities (Indianapolis has a great one called Connor Prairie), we go out to eat, get ice cream, go to a park to play on 8 foot trampoline or splash pad, ride bikes, and adventure as a family.
 During the spring, summer and fall it is easy to find something to do.
 Most cities have an online guide of activities and free concerts for kids.
 In the winter, we try and stay creative by bundling up and enjoying what the snow can offer as well.
 We have to get resourceful with our time; one day this past April we let the kids get paint out and have fun painting, drawing and coloring.

 As with your business, be creative in your family and personal time.